hamstar/Wikimate/README.md

 Then, download Wikimate.
-To make sure the [curl wrapper submodule](http://github.com/shuber/curl) is also downloaded, use git's --recursive option:
+To make sure the [curl wrapper submodule](http://github.com/shuber/curl) is also downloaded, use git's `--recursive` option:

     git clone --recursive git@github.com:hamstar/Wikimate.git

 Now you need to allow the server to write to the cookie file.
 Create a `wikimate_cookie.txt` file in the same directory as the wikimate files and give the server write access to that.
-If you don't do this you won't be able to login and Wikimate will throw an exception.
+If you don't do this you won't be able to login, and Wikimate will throw an exception.

     cd Wikimate
     touch wikimate_cookie.txt